Stefanie80/libPofo/README.txt

 It can be used to compile Programs on and for the ATARI Portfolio.
 Building the Library fails on the Portfolio, but binding it into Programs works.
-It supports many of the INT61h Extended BIOS functions of the Portfolio, a number of BIOS and Hardware Video Functions, DOS File search Functions, BIOS Calls to get Hardware info, BIOS Calls to get Date, Time and Ticker, and some small Helper Functions.
+Its 57 Functions support many of the INT61h Extended BIOS functions of the Portfolio, a number of BIOS and Hardware Video Functions, DOS File search Functions, BIOS Calls to get Hardware info, BIOS Calls to get Date, Time and Ticker, and some small Helper Functions.